Uniforms of the Union army: Officers

 Contemporary photographs and a Winslow Homer painting, Playing Old Soldier, show staff officers occasionally added their departmental initials within the shoulder straps between the rank insignia.
-"M.S." for "Medical Staff" appears to have been the most common.
+"M.S." for "medical staff" appears to have been the most common.

 With the exception of slight changes to the representing insignia for the more junior commissioned grades as well as additional color combinations for new career fields, the shoulder strap insignia and color scheme survives largely unchanged in the modern era on the Army Service Uniform.

-Generals wore sashes of buff silk, other officers wore sashes of crimson silk, except medical officers who wore green and pay officers who did not wear sashes.

 Individual officers would sometimes add gold braid Austrian knots on their sleeves but this practice was uncommon as it made them easy targets and risked friendly fire as this was the standard insignia for Confederate officers.

 Nevertheless, many officers personalized their uniforms.
 For instance, the "Jeff Davis" hat would be pinned back with eagle badges.
 Many cavalry officers were adorned with eagles and belts with eagle motifs.
 The designs were based on the Great Seal of the United States.